-The SENCO will be involved in any identified review meetings, where necessary.
+The SENCO will be involved in any identified review meetings, where necessary, but will not attend every SEND Review meeting.

 Review meetings will focus on the following areas:

 - the effectiveness of support/provision and its impact on pupil progress;

 - future provision and support;

 - contributions of parents;

 - contribution of pupils, where appropriate;

 - updated information and advice;

 - future action and outcomes.